killdash9/MacClam/README.md

 an AntiVirus engine and <a
 href="https://github.com/emcrisostomo/fswatch"
 target="_blank">fswatch</a> to actively monitor directories for new or changed files, which are then sent to clamd for scanning.
+Periodic full scans are scheduled with cron.
 It also provides a way to scan individual files or directories on demand from the command line.

 ## Prerequisites ##